 Bike accidents are rarely ever minor, especially on the busy streets of Santa Ana.
 If you have been injured by a negligent driver, you probably need extensive medical treatment to fully recover.
 This can make it difficult for you to go to work and put food on the table for your family.
 You may be tempted to accept a quick settlement offer from the driver’s insurance company, but we are here to tell you that is a mistake.

-Do not worry about paying us.
+Even with overwhelming evidence on your side, you face a lot of stress following a bike accident.
+Do not worry about how you will pay for our services when you come to talk to us about your incident.
 Our legal team works on a contingency-fee basis, meaning you do not have to pay us a dime unless we win your case.
 We also offer free case evaluations, so call (657) 333-5726 to sit down with us and talk about your case.

 - Avoiding a Pacific Coast Highway Bicycle Collision